-- From the forms input area of the printer to the output stacker of the printer - From the forms input area of the printer to a postprocessing device - From a preprocessing device through the printer to a postprocessing device.
+- From the forms input area of the printer to the output stacker of the printer - From the forms input area of the printer to a postprocessing device at the output of the printer - From a preprocessing device ahead of the printer to a postprocessing device at the output of the printer.

 Up to three preprocessing/postprocessing devices may be connected to the printer.
-For more information on preprocessing/postprocessing devices see "Preprocessing and Postprocessing Device Interfaces" on page 2-22.
+For more information on preprocessing/postprocessing devices see "Preprocessing and Postprocessing Device Interfaces (Optional)" on page 35.